Sanitize durable fabrics with hot water

 Why It Works

 Odor-causing bacteria form biofilms deep within fabric fibers that cold and warm water cannot fully penetrate.
-Temperatures above 130°F break down these biofilms and denature bacterial proteins, effectively sterilizing the fabric.
+Temperatures above 130°F break down these biofilms and denature bacterial proteins, effectively sanitizing the fabric.
 This is why towels that still smell after a cold wash come out fresh after a hot one.

 Tips

-- Check care labels — only use hot water on fabrics rated for it (cotton, linen, polyester blends)
+- Check care labels — only use hot water on fabrics rated for it (cotton, linen, sturdy polyester blends)

 - One hot wash per week for towels and sheets prevents odor buildup